[youtube id=”w-uOGdgHhFs” mode=”normal” align=”center” maxwidth=”500″]

-I mention this because I try not to allow my personal agendas cloud the research and findings I read and study.
-I may not eat certain foods, but that doesn’t mean I tell other people they can’t eat it.
-Though, I may believe in one aspect of nutrition for the majority, that doesn’t mean it is suitable for everyone or even myself.
+I mention these things because I try not to allow my personal agenda to cloud the research and findings I read and study.
+I may not eat certain foods, but that doesn’t mean I tell other people they can’t eat them.
+Though I may believe in one aspect of nutrition for the majority, that doesn’t mean it is suitable for everyone or even for myself.
 It doesn’t mean I am going to manipulate research in order to support my personal dietary habits.
-That doesn’t mean I am not passionate, trust me passion is not something I lack.
-Still, I expect a majority of people reading this, that have been following me for years, would be surprised to learn some of those things.
+It doesn’t mean I am not passionate; trust me, passion is not something I lack.
+Still, I expect that a majority of people reading this who have been following me for years would be surprised to learn some of these things.

-I have caught myself trying to find the 1 study out of 100 that proved the view I felt was right in my gut was correct.
+I have caught myself trying to find the one study out of 100 that proved the view I felt was right in my gut was correct.
 It is difficult to resist the sweet lure of laying out the one abstract study that “refutes” something.
-These studies usually predate the 50’s.
-The problem is, valid research does not work that way.
-Searching for the 1 out of 100 studies to prove a point, is not working for science, is working for ego or fear.
+These studies usually predate the 50s.
+The problem is valid research does not work that way.
+Searching for the one out of 100 studies to prove a point is not working for science, it is working for ego or fear.

-What I find even more ironic – I am one of the few people who has existing health-related issues with certain food products.
+What I find even more ironic is that I am one of the few people who has existing health-related issues with certain food products.
 I am a person who believes in being a voice for those who can’t speak for themselves.
 Go figure, I would be the voice of reason among others on their witch hunt.
 I don’t pick up the pitchfork; I build a soapbox.
-Let’s see if this deceleration falls on deaf ears.
+So let’s see if this deceleration falls on deaf ears.

 The Damnation of Food

-At any given moment, anyone can visit a site of a “health expert” and find a food item that they are not supposed to eat.
-Recently, I decided to tally and take a closer look at the foods put on the “don’t” lists and who was doing it.
-Sadly, I was not surprised to find that there was not one food I couldn’t find a person damning as being food that shouldn’t be consumed.
+At any given moment, anyone can visit the website of a “health expert” and find a food item that they are not supposed to eat.
+Recently, I decided to take a closer look and tally the foods put on the “don’t” lists and who was doing it.
+Sadly, I was not surprised to find that there was not one food I couldn’t find a person damning as a food that shouldn’t be consumed.
 From celery to lamb, I can point to a site that recommends against it’s intake.
-This includes the usual suspects – dairy, meat, gluten, fruit, and grains.
+This includes the usual suspects—dairy, meat, gluten, fruit, and grains.
 Green non-starch vegetables and wine are the least attacked foods.
-Ironically enough, people who usually were against the use of fruit were the people who recommend a daily glass or two of wine.
+Ironically enough, people who are usually against eating fruit were the people who recommend a daily glass or two of wine.

 Overall, I found more websites discussing foods people should avoid, instead of discussing the foods people should eat.
 It is a common occurrence for humans to focus on the negative, so that is no surprise.

-Every so often certain “experts” deem foods, or group of foods, “uneatable” for some reason or another.
-This continues to happen until enough knowledgeable people come along and explain the faulty in the “experts” reasoning or show the lack of scientific evidence.
-When the time comes that more people are saying it is safe to eat foods than people saying it is not, the general public will open up again to consumption.
-For some, this will never happen; they will stick to their guns.
-One such example – dietary saturated fat.
+Every so often certain “experts” deem a food, or group of foods, “uneatable” for some reason or another.
+This will continue to happen until enough knowledgeable people come along and explain the faults in the “expert’s” reasoning or show the lack of scientific evidence.
+When more people say it’s safe to eat foods than people saying it’s not, the general public will open up to consuming them again.
+For some this will never happen; there will always be the ones who stick to their guns.
+One such example is dietary saturated fat.

-In the 80’s and 90’s dietary saturated fat had a hard of a time and was essentially the whipping boy for a lot of problems.
-Bacon still can’t be said without hearing a tired joke about having a heart attack.
+In the 80s and 90s, dietary saturated fat had a really hard time and was essentially the whipping boy for a lot of problems.
+Bacon still can’t be mentioned without hearing a tired joke about having a heart attack.
 The same is true for eggs, fatter cuts of meat, and more.
-Over the years, a truckload of scientist and researchers have come out to show that saturated fat is not the evil we once thought it was.
-In moderation, it is even a positive thing.
-It is funny that the same people “freeing the chains” from fat, are the ones pointing their fingers in other directions.
+Over the years, a truckload of scientists and researchers have come out to show that saturated fat is not the evil we once thought it was.
+In moderation, it’s even a positive thing.
+It is funny that the same people “freeing us from the chains” of fat, are the ones pointing their fingers in other directions.
 “We shall overcome!” becomes “What’s next?!”

-There are some foods which are incredibly easy to target over others.
-Though I have seen people violently attack a Bell Pepper, it is much harder to take down than something like grains.
+There is some food that is incredibly easy to target over others.
+Though I have seen people violently attack a bell pepper, it is much harder to take it down versus grains.
 Still, let’s look at why and how these foods usually take a hit.

 1. The food is a high-allergy risk.

 Foods like eggs, wheat, and nuts are just a few examples.
 People with allergies to these foods make up an extremely small percentage of the overall population.
-But, because there is an allergic expression for some, it leads to a rally against their use for all.
+But because there is an allergic expression in some, it leads to a rally against their use for all.